-Blogs for Borders - Bloggers dedicated to American sovereignty, border security and a sane immigration policy.
-We support legal immigration.
-We share news, articles and opinions on issues related to our nation's borders, immigration policy, illegal aliens and amnesty proposals.
+Blogs for Borders IS NO LONGER UPDATED!
+It originally was updated by bloggers dedicated to American sovereignty, border security and a sane immigration policy.
+We supported legal immigration and news, articles and opinions on issues related to our nation's borders, immigration policy, illegal aliens and amnesty proposals.

 Border Patrol Local 2544 once again shows us from an agent's perspective that the right hand doesn't know what the left hand is doing at higher administrative levels.
 We told you about DHS Secretary Janet Napolitano's dramatic pronouncement that the border was secure, which was shortly followed by her ordering that a sequestration cut of $283M jointly to the Border Patrol and Port Inspectors (the two groups have about the same number of agents) was going to be 88% applied to the Border Patrol ($248M).